alliemeetsfungi/qiime2_amplicon_cleanup/README.md

   --m-input-file path/to/search/results/database/classification_merged_final.qza \
   --o-visualization path/to/final/results/directory/classification_merged_final.qzv
 ```
-NOTE: The directory for the final merged table is set to be where you want all of your final results to be for easy organization
+NOTE: The directory for the final merged table is set to be where you want all of your final results to be for easy organization.<br>

 ## STEP 11: Export Final Tables And Representative Sequences
 Now we have all of our final tables ready to export for furthing cleaning by asv & sample culling and decontam runs.